renatabg2205/PyBer_Analysis/README.md

 The number of drivers in rural cities is about 6.5 and 31 times lower than the number of drivers in the suburban and urban cities, respectively.

 If we compare the average fare per ride between each city type, we'll notice that the average fare for rides in the rural cities is about $4 and $10 more per ride than the suburban and urban cities, respectively.
-Also, the average fare for drivers in the rural cities is about $16 and $39 more per driver than the suburban and urban cities, respectively.
+Also, the average fare per driver in the rural cities is about $16 and $39 more than in the suburban and urban cities, respectively.

 ### Total weekly fares for each city type chart